Reasons for a Missing Period

 Secondary Amenorrhea

-Secondary amenorrhea is when you’ve previously had a period (regular or irregular), and it has gone missing for a specific time period, depending on your cycle’s patterns.
+Secondary amenorrhea3 is when you’ve previously had a period (regular or irregular), and it has gone missing for a specific time period, depending on your cycle’s patterns.

 If your period was regular then the diagnosis of amenorrhea is made after three months of more loss.
 If your period was lighter or infrequent, then the diagnosis is made after six months or more of a missing period.

-Some examples of what can cause secondary amenorrhea include too much prolactin, hypergonadotropic hypogonadism (reproductive glands are too small), primary ovarian insufficiency, eating disorders, or chronic conditions.
+Some examples4 of what can cause secondary amenorrhea include too much prolactin, hypergonadotropic hypogonadism (reproductive glands are too small), primary ovarian insufficiency, eating disorders, or chronic conditions.

 What Causes A Missing Period